How Long Does It Take For Alcohol To Leave Your System?

 If you do plan on drinking a lot there are a few things you can do to help your body process the alcohol and avoid a horrible hangover.
 Of course, the only way to truly avoid a hangover is to not overindulge.

 One of the most effective methods to help your body process alcohol better is to consume probiotic-heavy foods.
 Foods like kimchi, sauerkraut and kombucha are all good options.
 As it turns out, probiotic bacteria play a crucial role in helping your body process toxins.
 Since alcohol is actually a toxin, having all that healthy bacteria around will make sure everything is running smoothly.

 Green tea is an age old method of helping your body process alcohol more quickly.
 Green tea is actually very high in antioxidants, specifically a kind of antioxidant that protects your liver from alcohol damage and speeds up the detoxification process of alcohol in your body.

 Finally, and most importantly, drink a lot of water.
 The primary impetus behind the most egregious hangover symptoms is dehydration.
 Unfortunately, the process of metabolizing alcohol continues to dehydrate your system.
 By continuing to drink water and stay hydrated you will help mitigate your hangover symptoms and speed up your bodies metabolization process.

 Hopefully this information helps you to better pace yourself whenever you are out drinking.
-For the days where you don’t, there is always Intelligent Drinking’s LAUNCH.
+For the days where you don’t, there is always Primer by Intelligent Drinking.
 We always keep a few packets handy to help us reclaim our mornings.
 Visit. wwww.intelligentdrinking.com to learn more.